 Halfway through the course, students will conduct independent research at the Library of Congress in which they will be required to discover unknown Asian literature in Spanish and write about it.
 In addition, the final paper will demand original research and will include the option of focusing on Asian literature in Portuguese from Goa (India), East Timor, etc.

-The course is open to advanced undergraduates and graduate students and will be taught entirely in Spanish and in seminar style.
+The course is open to advanced undergraduates and graduate students.
+For graduate students in the Spanish and Portuguese department, it qualifies as fulfilling the distribution requirement in the Transatlantic field.
+The course will be taught entirely in Spanish and in seminar style.

 Other academic years